-Any application not filed within the required time limits received after May 15 (for the July examination) and December 15 (for the February examination) shall be considered as an application for the next ensuing bar examination.
+Any application received after May April 15 (for the July examination) and December November 15 (for the February examination) shall be considered as an application for the next ensuing bar examination.
 No applicant for admission to the bar shall be permitted to take the bar examination until the application has been considered and approved by the Board.